Search Contractor ToolStack

 Quoting and Estimates

-Jobber’s quoting workflow is one of the most consistently praised parts of the platform (Source: Capterra reviews, 2025-2026).
-You can build professional-looking quotes in minutes using customizable templates, add line items, include optional add-ons, and attach photos or notes.
+Jobber’s quoting workflow is one of the most consistently praised features of the platform (Source: Capterra reviews, 2025–2026).
+You build professional quotes using customizable templates, add line items, include optional add-ons, and attach photos or notes.

-The real time-saver: clients receive the quote via email or text and can approve it right from their phone through Jobber’s Client Hub.
-One tap, and the approved quote automatically converts into a scheduled job — no re-entering data, no phone tag, no printing and faxing estimates like it is 2005.
+The real time-saver: clients get the quote by email or text and approve it right from their phone through Jobber’s Client Hub.
+One tap, and the approved quote automatically converts into a scheduled job — no re-entering data, no phone tag.
+Automated follow-ups then chase unapproved quotes at intervals you set, so that $4,000 HVAC estimate doesn’t just die in somebody’s inbox.

-One issue worth mentioning: some contractors report that over 60% of their quotes are not viewed by clients because the emails come from a generic Jobber domain that customers ignore or filter as spam (Source: contractor feedback, GetoneCrew, 2026).
-If you have this problem, switching to a custom email domain or sending quotes via text instead tends to fix it.
+One issue worth flagging: some contractors report that over 60% of their quotes go unread because emails come from a generic Jobber domain that customers filter as spam (Source: contractor feedback, GetoneCrew, 2026).
+Switching to a custom email domain or sending quotes via text instead tends to fix it.

 Scheduling and Dispatching

-Jobber handles scheduling the way most small to mid-size businesses actually need: a clean calendar view with drag-and-drop job assignment.
-You can see your whole team’s day or week at a glance, assign jobs to techs, and move things around when that emergency call comes in at 2 PM.
+Jobber handles scheduling the way most small to mid-size businesses actually need it — a clean calendar view with drag-and-drop job assignment.
+You see your whole team’s day or week at a glance, assign jobs to techs, and move things around when the 2 PM emergency call comes in.

-Where Jobber falls short compared to ServiceTitan is in intelligent dispatching.
+Where Jobber falls short compared to ServiceTitan is intelligent dispatching.
 There is no AI-powered assignment that automatically matches the right tech to the right job based on skills, location, and workload.
-For 5-8 technicians, manual drag-and-drop scheduling works fine.
-But if you are managing 15+ techs spread across a large service area, you might feel the limitations (Source: FieldCamp review, 2026).
+For 5–8 technicians, manual drag-and-drop works fine.
+For 15+ techs spread across a large service area, you’ll feel the limitation (Source: FieldCamp review, 2026).

-Jobber also does not optimize drive routes between jobs.
-You can see jobs on a map, but there is no automatic “here is the most efficient route for Tech A today” like ServiceTitan’s Smart Routing.
+Jobber also does not optimize drive routes automatically.
+You can see jobs on a map, but there is no “here’s the most efficient route for Tech A today” like ServiceTitan’s Smart Routing.
 For most small crews, this is not a dealbreaker.
-For larger operations, those extra 20-30 minutes of windshield time per tech per day add up.
+For larger operations, those 20–30 extra minutes of windshield time per tech per day add up.

 CRM and Client Management

 Jobber functions as a solid CRM for service businesses.
-Every client gets a detailed profile with contact info, property details, job history, notes, and communication logs.
-When a repeat customer calls, you can pull up their entire history — what you quoted, what you did, what you charged, any notes from the last visit.
+Every client gets a profile with contact info, property details, job history, notes, and communication logs.
+When a repeat customer calls, you pull up their entire record in seconds — what you quoted, what you did, what you charged, and any notes from the last visit.

 Client tags and custom fields help you segment your customer base.
-You can tag clients as “maintenance agreement” or “commercial” or “referral source” and filter your list accordingly.
-It is not Salesforce-level CRM, but for a plumbing or HVAC business, it covers what you need.
+Tag clients as “maintenance agreement,” “commercial,” or “referral source” and filter your list accordingly.
+It is not Salesforce-level CRM, but for a plumbing or HVAC business, it covers exactly what you need.

 Invoicing and Payments

-Jobber Payments handles the processing.
-Rates are standard for the industry: 2.9% + $0.30 per transaction for credit cards and 1% for ACH transfers (Source: Jobber pricing page, 2026).
-Not the cheapest, but competitive with Square and Stripe.
+Jobber Payments handles processing at competitive rates: 2.9% + $0.30 per transaction for credit cards and 1% for ACH (Source: Jobber pricing page, 2026).

-Batch invoicing is available for businesses that do recurring work — landscape maintenance, pool cleaning, HVAC maintenance agreements.
-Set it up once, and invoices go out automatically on schedule.
-Automated payment reminders chase overdue invoices so you are not making awkward collection calls.
+Batch invoicing is available for recurring work — landscape maintenance, pool cleaning, HVAC maintenance agreements.
+Set it up once and invoices go out automatically on schedule.
+Automated payment reminders chase overdue invoices so you’re not making awkward collection calls.

-The QuickBooks Online integration syncs clients, products/services, timesheets, invoices, payments, refunds, tips, and payouts automatically (Source: Jobber Help Center, 2026).
+The QuickBooks Online integration syncs clients, products/services, timesheets, invoices, payments, refunds, tips, and payouts (Source: Jobber Help Center, 2026).
 Available on Connect and Grow plans.
-Worth noting: QuickBooks sync is one of the most common complaints across every review platform.
-Users report approximately 2% of line items dropping during sync, auto-sync occasionally breaking, and the need for periodic manual reconciliation (Source: contractor reviews, multiple platforms, 2025-2026).
-It works most of the time, but do not assume it is flawless.
+Worth noting: users report approximately 2% of line items dropping during sync, and auto-sync occasionally breaks and needs manual reconciliation (Source: contractor reviews, multiple platforms, 2025–2026).
+It works most of the time, but don’t assume it’s flawless.

 Client Hub

-The Client Hub is Jobber’s client-facing portal, and it is one of the features that sets Jobber apart from cheaper alternatives.
+The Client Hub is Jobber’s client-facing portal, and it’s one of the features that sets Jobber apart from cheaper alternatives.
 Your customers get a self-service portal where they can:

 • View and approve quotes